This guide describes the process of moving data from on-premises Hadoop Distributed File System (HDFS) to Google Cloud (Google Cloud).

 Moving your data

-The following sections outline considerations for moving your data to GCP.
+The following sections outline considerations for moving your data to Google Cloud.

 Configuring access to your data

 File permissions work differently on Cloud Storage than they do for HDFS.
-Before you move your data to Cloud Storage, you need to become familiar with Cloud Identity and Access Management (Cloud IAM).
+Before you move your data to Cloud Storage, you need to become familiar with Identity and Access Management (IAM).

 The easiest way to handle access control is to sort data into Cloud Storage buckets based on access requirements and configure your authorization policy at the bucket level.
 You can assign roles that grant access to individual users or to groups.
 Grant access by groups, and then assigning users to groups as needed.
 You need to make data access decisions as you import and structure your data in Cloud Storage.

-Every GCP product has its own permissions and roles.
-Make sure you understand the relationships between Cloud Storage access controls and those for Cloud Dataproc.
+Every Google Cloud product has its own permissions and roles.
+Make sure you understand the relationships between Cloud Storage access controls and those for Dataproc.
 Evaluate the policies for each product separately.
 Don't assume that the roles and permissions map directly between products.

 Familiarize yourself with the following documentation to prepare for making policy decisions for your cloud-based Hadoop system: